DimiBertolami/typescript-solid/README.md

 1. O: ***Open–closed principle***.
 > Classes should be open for extension, but closed for modification

+## The main goal of this principle is to keep the existing code from breaking when you implement new features.

+### A class is:

+1. ***Open*** if you can extend it, and produce a subclass and do whatever you want with it—add new methods or fields, override certain behavior etc.

+1. ***Closed*** if it's interface is clearly defined and won’t change in the future

+> If a class is already developed, tested, reviewed, and used in an app, trying to mess with the code is very risky.
+Instead of changing the code of the class directly, you can simply create a subclass and override parts of the original class that you want to behave differently or you can extend the functionality and add your own methods or even implement interfaces!

+## Program by Interface, not by Implementation

+> ***THIS MEANS*** write your code so it uses an abstraction (abstract class or interface) instead of the implementation directly.

 1. L: ***Liskov substitution principle***.
 > Objects in a program should be replaceable with instances of their subtypes without altering the correctness of the program
   ```